xw321/web-final/README.md

 ## Features

 Search wiki and navigate via history/links buttons.
+All Link buttons will be updated in the History Section, unless a new search querry is submitted, which will clear the history section.

 ## Creative part